 A river and a sound in the state of Georgia.
-Altamaha was also the name of a town established in 1540 upon a site located in the present-day state of Georgia.
-Altamaha was mentioned in the journals of Hernando De Soto's expedition.
+Altamaha was also the name of a town established in 1540 C.E., upon a site located in the present-day state of Georgia.
+Altamaha was mentioned in the journals of Spanish explorer Hernando De Soto's expedition.

-AVG-6 was laid down under a Maritime Commission contract (MC hull 160) on 15 April 1941 at Pascagoula, Miss., by the Ingalls Shipbuilding Corp.; named Altamaha on 7 January 1942 but the name was cancelled on 17 March 1942; launched on 4 April 1942; sponsored by Mrs. Phillip Seymour, wife of Capt.
-Seymour; redesignated ACV-6 on 20 August 1942; acquired by the Navy on 31 October 1942 and simultaneously transferred to the United Kingdom.
-That same day, the ship was renamed HMS Battler and commissioned by the Royal Navy.
+AVG-6 was laid down under a Maritime Commission contract (M.C.
+Hull 160) on 15 April 1941 at Pascagoula, Miss., by the Ingalls Shipbuilding Corp.; named Altamaha on 7 January 1942, but the name was cancelled on 17 March 1942; launched on 4 April 1942; sponsored by Mrs. Phillip Seymour, wife of Capt.
+Seymour; reclassified to an auxiliary aircraft carrier (ACV-6) on 20 August 1942; acquired by the Navy on 31 October 1942 and simultaneously transferred to the United Kingdom.
+That same day, the ship was renamed Battler (D-18) and commissioned by the Royal Navy.

 Battler served the Royal Navy throughout World War II, operating for the most part on convoy escort and antisubmarine warfare missions in the North Atlantic.
-In September 1943, she supported the invasion of Italy at Salerno.
-The ship was redesignated CVE-6 by the American Navy on 15 July 1943.
+In September 1943, she supported Operation Avalanche, the invasion of Italy at Salerno.
+The ship was reclassified to an escort aircraft carrier (CVE-6) by the American Navy on 15 July 1943.
 She was returned to the custody of the United States on 12 February 1946.
-She was struck from the Navy list on 28 March 1946.
-She was sold on 14 May 1946 to the Patapsco Steel Scrap Co., Bethlehem, Pa., and was subsequently scrapped.
+She was stricken from the Navy List on 28 March 1946.
+She was sold on 14 May 1946 to the Patapsco Steel Scrap Co., Bethlehem, Pa., and subsequently scrapped.

 Following brief sea trials, Altamaha got underway for San Diego, Calif., on 27 October in company with Kendrick (DD-612).
 While they were en route, Kendrick spotted a submarine and claimed that members of her crew had seen three torpedoes which had been fired at the escort carrier.
 However, no one on Altamaha observed any of the torpedoes.
 The voyage continued uneventfully, and the ships reached San Diego on the 31st.
 The carrier then took on aircraft and passengers and sailed in convoy on 3 November for the southwest Pacific.

 Upon reaching Espiritu Santo on 24 November, she delivered part of her cargo and continued on to New Caledonia.
-She reached Noumea on 28 November and commenced a period of flight operations and training exercises.
-The vessel returned to Espiritu Santo on 30 December, but continued on to the Fiji Islands and touched at Nandi on 13 January 1943 before beginning another period of opertional training.
+She reached Nouméa there on 28 November and commenced a period of flight operations and training exercises.
+The vessel returned to Espíritu Santo in the New Hebrides [Vanuatu] on 30 December, but continued on to the Fiji Islands and touched at Nandi on 13 January 1943 before beginning another period of opertional training.

-In early February, Altamaha paused off Funafuti, Ellice Islands; loaded cargo and personnel on to barges and sent them ashore.
-The carrier then proceeded to Hawaii and arrived at Pearl Harbor on 10 February.
-There, the planes and personnel of Air Group 11 came on board; and the ship set a course for the Fiji Islands on the 19th.
+In early February, Altamaha paused off Funafuti in the Ellice Islands [Tuvalu]; loaded cargo and people on to barges and sent them ashore.
+The carrier then proceeded to the Hawaiian Islands and arrived at Pearl Harbor on 10 February.
+There, the planes and men of Carrier Air Group 11 boarded; and the ship set a course for the Fiji Islands on the 19th.
 She reached Nandi on 28 February discharged her cargo, and reversed her course back toward the Hawaiian Islands.

 After a short stay in port at Pearl Harbor, the escort carrier got underway on 9 March with replacement aircraft for the flattops of the Pacific Fleet.
-She paused at Palmyra Island on 15 March; continued on to Johnston Island, debarked marine aviation personnel on the 17th; and touched at Midway three days later before reversing course and returning to Hawaii.
+She paused at Palmyra Island on 15 March; continued on to Johnston Island, debarked aviation marines on the 17th; and touched at Midway Island three days later before reversing course and returning to the Hawaiian Islands.
 She remained at Pearl Harbor for one day, 23 March, and then continued on to the west coast.

-Altamaha reached San Diego on 1 April and commenced three and one-half months of flight operations off the California coast alternated with upkeep in San Diego.
+Altamaha reached San Diego, Calif., on 1 April and began three and one-half months of flight operations off the California coast alternated with upkeep in San Diego.
 On 13 July, she arrived at Alameda, Calif., to take on planes from the naval air station there.
 The escort carrier got underway for Australia three days later and made Brisbane on 3 August.
-Following a 10-day visit to Fremantle, she got underway on the 16th for India and arrived at Karachi on 28 August and delivered 29 Army Air Force airplanes.
+Following a ten-day visit to Fremantle, she cleared the harbor on the 16th for India and arrived at Karachi [Pakistan] on 28 August and delivered 29 Army Air Force airplanes.

 On 2 September, the escort carrier reversed her course and steamed back to Australia.
 She reached Melbourne on the 18th and, at the end of three days there in a leave and upkeep status, got underway for the west coast of the United States.
-On 8 October, the vessel entered the Mare Island Navy Yard, Vallejo, Calif., for overhaul.
+On 8 October, the vessel entered the Mare Island Navy Yard at Vallejo, Calif., for an overhaul.

 After a two-day layover in Hawaii, Altamaha pushed on toward the west coast.
 Reaching Alameda on the 18th, she entered the shipyard of the United Engineering Co. for repairs and alterations.
 She resumed operations on the last day in May and headed for Hawaii, laden with aircraft and spare parts.